jlopezbi/jekyll-now/_posts/2017-09-11-Modules-With-JuliaBox.md

 Here is what I found:
 1. Import the [NBInclude Package](https://github.com/stevengj/NBInclude.jl)
-2. Use the nbinclude to include your .ipynb file
+2. Use the nbinclude to include your jupyter (.ipynb) file

 {% highlight julia %}
 Pkg.add("NBInclude")